Want to visit Croatia sometime in the last half of 2010...when is the best time to go weather wise and what are the must see places?

 Hope you will have fun, if you need any help and tips for accomodations or bus timetables..
 We are here!

-Enjoy your stay! over 6 years ago
+Enjoy your stay! about 9 years ago

 I was there in early September and the weather was still warm but not stifling.
 It was starting to get a bit quieter with tourists and everywhere we went there were no issues with finding a hotel room, ample seating in restaurants and the roads/parks were not crowded at all.